-- Skiing and snow boarding are physical activities.
-You must have reasonable level of physical fitness.
+- Skiing and snowboarding are physical activities.
+You must have a reasonable level of physical fitness.
 Stop when you are tired.
 Most injuries occur between 12 noon and 4pm.

 - Do not attempt to ski or snowboard slopes beyond your ability.
 Do not allow friends to talk you into attempting something you are uncomfortable with.

 - Know the skier/snowboarders responsibility code (www.nsp.org. under safety information).
-These set of commons sense rules govern traffic on the slopes.
-In some states violation of these rules make you liable for any injury you cause including the cost of medical care and for serious infractions jail time.
-Be defensive, look up hill when entering a slope system, and stay in control.
+This set of common sense rules govern traffic on the slopes.
+In some states, violation of these rules make you liable for any injury you cause including the cost of medical care and for serious infractions jail time.
+Be defensive, look uphill when entering a slope system, and stay in control.
 People ahead of you have the right away.